straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Create a Vault Service Principal

-In order for vault to have permissions to dynamically generate Service Principals, it needs a Service Principal of its own.
+In order for Vault to have permissions to dynamically generate Service Principals, it needs a Service Principal of its own.
 We will call this the "Vault Service Principal".
 The Azure CLI makes this really easy, however there are additional steps.

 Create the Service Principal and give it scope over your subscription in one command: